pavel-grigorev/spring-resource-reader/README.md

 }
 ```

-"userDeserializer" is the bean name:
+`"userDeserializer"` is the name of the bean:

 ```java
 @Component